purescript-contrib/purescript-aff/MODULES.md

 data Aff e1 e2 a
 ```

-An asynchronous computation with effects `e`, which either errors or
+A computation with asynchronous effects `e1` and synchronous effects
-produces a value of type `a`.
+`e2`.
+The computation either errors or produces a value of type `a`.

-This is the moral equivalent of `ErrorT (ContT Unit (Eff e)) a`, but
+This is moral equivalent of `ErrorT (ContT Unit (EffA e1 e2)) a`.
-faster, easier to use, and self-contained.

 The type implements `MonadEff` so it's easy to lift synchronous `Eff`
 computations into this type.
 As a result, there's basically no reason to